rzhalsa/seashell/README.md

   5. Commands with a single pipe.

-  6. Delayed commands using the prefix "delay" with a number of seconds.
+  6. Delayed commands using the prefix "delay" with a number of seconds. (e.g. delay 15 echo hi)

+  7. Running multiple commands in a single line separated by semicolons. (e.g. echo one; echo two; echo three)

 The basic structure of the shell is an infinite while loop that: